Siaka385/portfolio/Readme.md

 ## How to View the Portfolio

-You can view the portfolio by cloning the repository to view it locally:
+You can view the portfolio live [here](https://portfolio-teddy-siaka-ogola.vercel.app/)  or clone the repository to view it locally:

 ```bash
 git clone https://github.com/Siaka385/portfolio.git